ms-iot/content/win10/samples/HelloWorld.md

 * Now, it's easy to set this app as the 'Startup App'.
 Just type the command:

         iotstartup add headed HelloWorld

-    NOTE: We are working on a bug that currently affects C#/VB Debug projects.
-Please only use iotstartup to configure Release projects.

     The utility will confirm that the new Startup headed app is now HelloWorld:

         AppId changed to HelloWorld_n2pe7ts0w7wey!App

 * Go ahead and restart your Windows IoT Core device.
 From the PS session, you can issue the shutdown command: